We’re an affiliate

 Heat sinks tend to keep motors cool when your little one is in the mood to drive around the yard non-stop.
 Power Wheels do not come with heat sinks, but you can buy them and install them without breaking a sweat.

-Heat sinks come in handy when the weather turns warm, and it becomes hard to keep Power Wheels motors cool.
+Heat sinks [Amazon Link] come in handy when the weather turns warm, and it becomes hard to keep Power Wheels motors cool.

 Climbing Hilly Terrains